 The class will begin at 7:30 AM on Monday morning and at 7:00 AM after Monday.
-We will have breakfast pastries and Lunch box ready for you 30 minutes before class starts. (if you have any special diet please let us know in advance) We also welcome you to bring your own drink.
-Let us know if you have any questions feel free to contact: email@example.com
+We will have breakfast pastries ready for you 30 minutes before class starts. (if you have any special diet please let us know in advance) We also welcome you to bring your own drink.
+Feel free to contact: email@example.com

 Any notice of cancellation or transfers must be made in writing.